cscott/prfun/README.md

 <hr>

-#### `Promise.promisify(Function nodeFunction [, dynamic receiver])` → `Function`
+#### `Promise.promisify(Function nodeFunction [, dynamic pattern [, dynamic receiver]])` → `Function`
-[`Promise.promisify`]: #promisepromisifyfunction-nodefunction--dynamic-receiver--function
+[`Promise.promisify`]: #promisepromisifyfunction-nodefunction--dynamic-patern--dynamic-receiver--function

 Returns a function that will wrap the given `nodeFunction`.
 Instead of taking a callback, the returned function will return a promise whose fate is decided by the callback behavior of the given node function.
-The node function should conform to node.js convention of accepting a callback as last argument and calling that callback with error as the first argument and success value on the second argument.
+The node function should conform to node.js convention of accepting a callback as last argument and calling that callback with error as the first argument and success value(s) in the second and following arguments.

-If the `nodeFunction` calls its callback with multiple success values, the fulfillment value will be an array of them.
+If the `pattern` is `true`, the fulfillment value will be an array containing the callback arguments.

+If the `pattern` is not present or falsy, the fulfillment value will be the second value passed to the callback.
+(This is useful in the common case where only a single value is provided to the callback.)

+If the `pattern` is an array of names, the fulfillment value will be an object with the callback arguments assigned to named fields in the order given by `pattern`.

 If you pass a `receiver`, the `nodeFunction` will be called as a method on the `receiver` (that is, `this` will be set to `receiver` when